seryoni/nrf52-circleci-example/README.md

     | AWS_SECRET_ACCESS_KEY | Value from ~/.aws/credentials     |
     |-----------------------|-----------------------------------|

-- Copy the contents of "~/.jumer/config.json" and set it as a variable under the name "VLAB_USER_CONFIG"
+- Copy the contents of "~/.jumer/config.json" and set it as a variable under the name "VLAB_USER_CONFIG"-
--
 - Add the project to CircleCI

 ## Running the Tests